reginald-chand/identity-management-system-backend/README.md

 This repository houses a robust backend system designed to manage user identities, leveraging modern technologies and a micro-service architecture approach.

-Whether integrated within a microservices ecosystem or deployed independently, my Identity Management System (IMS) offers a comprehensive solution solely dedicated to user authentication, authorization, and profile management.
+Whether integrated within a microservices ecosystem or deployed independently, my Identity Management System (IMS) backend offers a comprehensive solution solely dedicated to user authentication, authorization, and profile management.

 ## Project Synopsis